EMajesty/dl4-mods/readme.md

 Bottom plate

 Remove the four screws and the hex standoff.

-To make room for the external tap tempo jack and the expression knob, desolder the battery cables and remove the battery contacts.
+Desolder the battery cables and remove the battery contacts to make room for the external tap tempo jack and the expression knob.

 ![dis4](pictures/disassembly4.jpg)

+Lift the PCB out by the front (standoff side) edge.

 <br>